-(11) Perry Pond, Thompson - Massachusetts.
+(11) Perry Pond, Thompson-Massachusetts.
 Connecticut or Massachusetts fishing license legal on entire pond.

 (b) Fly Fishing Only Areas.
-In the following waters or portions thereof, as indicated by posters, fishing is restricted to fly fishing only.
+In the following waters or portions thereof, as indicated by

+posters, fishing is restricted to fly fishing only.

 Bantam River (outlet), Morris, Litchfield.

 Hewitt Flyfishing Pond (Gallup Pond), North Stonington.

 Housatonic River, Cornwall, Sharon.

 Moosup River, Plainfield.

 Salmon River, Colchester.

 Saugatuck River, Westport, from Dorr's Mill Dam to Merritt Parkway.

 Willimantic River, Tolland, Willington.

 Yantic River, Lebanon, above Johnsons Bridge and Bozrah.

 (c) Trout Management Areas.

 (1) The Housatonic River Trout Management Area shall be that portion of the Housatonic River in Salisbury, Canaan, Sharon, and Cornwall from the bridge at Route 112 downstream to the bridge at Routes 4 and 7.
-There shall be no closed season for trout and charr in the

-Housatonic River Trout Management Area, except that those portions of this trout management area within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+There shall be no closed season for trout and charr in the Housatonic River Trout Management Area, except that those portions of this trout management area within one hundred feet of the mouths of tributary streams, as indicated by signs posted by the Department of Energy and Environmental Protection, shall be closed to all fishing during the period June fifteenth through August thirty-first.
 Fishing within a portion of the Housatonic River Trout Management Area as indicated by signs posted by the Department of Energy and Environmental Protection is restricted to fly fishing only.
 The daily creel limit for trout and charr in the Housatonic River Trout Management Area is zero and all trout and charr caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout or charr in the waters or on the shores of the Housatonic River Trout Management Area is prohibited.